Do you overthink or worry a lot? Are you a planner? Are you a perfectionist? Do you always meet deadlines—even earlier

 If you’re kicking butt and taking names but are feeling burned out as a result, you may be prone to this type of anxiety.
 If you say to yourself, “I just have to get through this” or “I’m just going to power through,” this may be commended by your boss or coworkers, but the reality is you may be suffering.

 To make a formal diagnosis, you’ll want to see a licensed mental health professional who can rule out other possible factors, but below is a list of 12 signs and symptoms to be aware of:

-- You have excessive anxiety or worry on most days for at least six months.
+- You have persistent feelings of excessive anxiety or worry on most days for at least six months.

 - Your restlessness sometimes makes you jittery or shaky.